-Under two separate agreements that expire in May 2013 and November 2014, we lease railcars from trusts to transport coal to some of our power plants.
-The trusts were financed with equity contributions from owner participants and debt issued by the trusts.
-The trusts were created specifically to purchase the railcars and lease them to us, and do not hold any other assets.
-We meet the requirements to be considered the primary beneficiary of the trusts.
-In determining the primary beneficiary of the trusts, we concluded that the activities of the trusts that most significantly impact their economic performance and that we have the power to direct include the operation, maintenance and repair of the railcars and our ability to exercise a purchase option at the end of the agreements at the lesser of fair value or a fixed amount.
-We have the potential to receive benefits from the trusts that could potentially be significant if the fair value of the railcars at the end of the agreements is greater than the fixed amounts.
-Our agreements with these trusts also include renewal options during which time we would pay a fixed amount of rent.
-We have the potential to receive benefits from the trusts during the renewal periods if the fixed amount of rent is less than the amount we would be required to pay under a new agreement.
+We also lease railcars from another unrelated trust under an agreement that expires in November 2014.
+The trust was financed with an equity contribution from an owner participant and debt issued by the trust.
+The trust was created specifically to purchase the railcars and lease them to us, and does not hold any other assets.
+We meet the requirements to be considered the primary beneficiary of this trust.
+In determining the primary beneficiary of the trust, we concluded that the activities of the trust that most significantly impact its economic performance and that we have the power to direct include the operation, maintenance and repair of the railcars and our ability to exercise a purchase option at the end of the agreements at the lesser of fair value or a fixed amount.
+We have the potential to receive benefits from the trust that could potentially be significant if the fair value of the railcars at the end of the agreements is greater than the fixed amount.
+Our agreement with this trust also includes renewal options during which time we would pay a fixed amount of rent.
+We have the potential to receive benefits from the trust during the renewal period if the fixed amount of rent is less than the amount we would be required to pay under a new agreement.